 Displaying Differences for Fuzzy Matches

-When a fuzzy match is selected in the CAT pane, the differences between the source of the fuzzy match of the segment for translation get displayed.
+When a fuzzy match is selected in the CAT pane, the differences between the source segment and the fuzzy match get displayed.

 Displaying Additional Information for Terms

-When a term is selected in the CAT pane, additional information is displayed if available:
+When a term is selected in the CAT pane, additional information is displayed: